 The first person to fly in a vertical wind tunnel did so in 1964 in Ohio.
 It was a flight that started a new era for indoor body flight.
 The first wind tunnel intended for people to fly in was built in 1978 by John St Germain who wanted his children to experience freefall in what he considered to be a safer environment.

 Since then, indoor skydiving has progressed significantly.
-Today’s wind tunnels are quieter, the air is smoother and more powerful.
+Today’s wind tunnels are quieter, and the air is smoother and more powerful.
 In the case of Paraclete XP, the wind tunnel has transparent walls meaning spectators can watch as their friends and family fly.

 Wind tunnels weren’t always popular with skydivers.
 It took a few years for skydivers to accept indoor skydiving into their training plans.
 This is mainly because wind tunnels cannot simulate the ‘hill’ – that period just after exit where the relative wind comes from a forward direction rather than below – and much of the adrenaline of outdoor freefall is lost.